Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Crevice Pickup Performance

-Interestingly, in our crevice pickup test, the less expensive Levoit LVAC-200 scored 3 out of 5, which was above the cordless vacuum average of 2.36, while the Levoit LVAC-300 scored just 2.
-This means the LVAC-200 actually outperformed the more expensive LVAC-300 when it came to cleaning debris from deep crevices.
+Interestingly, in our crevice pickup evaluation, the less expensive Levoit LVAC-200 scored 3 out of 5, which was above the cordless vacuum average of 2.36.
+The Levoit LVAC-300 scored just 2.
+This means the LVAC-200 actually outperformed the more expensive LVAC-300 in cleaning debris from deep crevices.

 Crevice pickup test results comparing Levoit LVAC-200 vs LVAC-300 cordless vacuums, with the LVAC-200 scoring 3, LVAC-300 scoring 2, and the average cordless vacuum scoring 2.36.

-Crevice pickup performance: the Levoit LVAC-200 scored 3 out of 5, beating both the LVAC-300 at 2 and the cordless vacuum average of 2.36. © Vacuum Wars
+The Levoit LVAC-200 scored 3 out of 5, beating both the LVAC-300 at 2 and the cordless vacuum average of 2.36 in crevice pickup performance. ยฉ Vacuum Wars

 Filtration Performance